Log streaming: Datadog

 • In the API key field, enter the API key of your Datadog account.

-5. Click the Activate button to deploy your configuration changes.
+5. Click Activate to deploy your configuration changes.

 Logs should begin appearing in your Datadog account a few seconds after you've created the endpoint and deployed your service changes.
 These logs can then be accessed via the Datadog Log Explorer on your Datadog account.